Showing posts with label Jupiter-8. Show all posts

 This lens uses a filter mount thread of 40.5mm.
 This was common for German lenses in the post-war era.
 I already had a 40.5mm Series VI filter adapter, allowing me to use my Series VI filters.
 Note that some Japanese lens makers used a filter diameter of 40.0mm for their ƒ/2 or ƒ/2.8 rangefinder lenses.
 Why did they do that?
 Was it to sell brand new filters and accessories to buyers of Japanese lenses?
 Yes, of course!

-Here are some Jupiter examples around town, both when mounted on a digital camera and when used with film on my Leica IIIC camera.
+Here are some Jupiter examples, both when mounted on a digital camera and when used with film on my Leica IIIC and Leica M2 cameras.

 I attached the Jupiter-8 to my Fuji X-E1 digital camera using a Leica thread mount-Fuji-X adapter.
 On all of these scenes, I set the Jupiter at ƒ/5.6 and mounted the camera on a tripod to eliminate vibration.
 This digital camera has an APS-size sensor, so a 50mm lens provides a field of view similar to a 75mm lens on a 35mm camera.
 Click any frame to expand to 1600 pixels wide.